-Wavosaur is a fast and easy multi audiowave file editor created for editing audio clips, sound design, mastering, managing and recording.
-Wavosaur is also compatible with VSTs and capable of usign them in real time to listen to effects-processed audio.
-Moreover the application can monitor audio ports and is MIDI controlable.
-Among its features: ASIO support, import (MP3, aiff, raw binary, au/snd, ADPCM, and so on), MP3 export, statistic/analysis tools (2D/3D spectrum, real time oscilloscope), process tools (resample, bit-depth convert 8, 16, 24, 32 bits, pitch shift, vocal removal, etc.), and batch processing.
+Wavosaur is a fast and easy multi-audiowave file editor created for editing audio clips, sound design, mastering, managing and recording.
+The program is compatible with VSTs and capable of using them in real time to listen to effects-processed audio.
+It can also monitor audio ports and is MIDI-controllable.

 I like this program very much.
 I use it to make voice recordings for Asterisk.